abrain/einsatzverwaltung/src/readme.txt

 Yes, you can find them on [our website](https://einsatzverwaltung.abrain.de/faq/).

 == Changelog ==
+= 1.7.3.AE =
+* Modifications for FF Altenerding
+* Display of Emergency including Map

 = 1.7.2 =
 * Report list and Templates: Show sequential numbers as range if the report represents more than one incident